Executive Summary

 1. Keep It Concise

 Board time is limited.
-One to three pages is ideal.
-Use appendices for detail that members may want but most won't read.
+One to three pages is the ideal length.
+Use appendices for the supporting detail that some members may want but most will not read.
+The discipline of compression forces the report author to distinguish signal from noise, which is itself a valuable governance exercise.

 2. Use Consistent Format